cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 - Permissionless: An interchain account may be created by any actor without the approval of a third party (e.g. chain governance).
 Note: Individual implementations may implement their own permissioning scheme, however the protocol must not require permissioning from a trusted party to be secure.
 - Fault isolation: A controller chain must not be able to control accounts registered by other controller chains.
 For example, in the case of a fork attack on a controller chain, only the interchain accounts registered by the forked chain will be vulnerable.
+- The ordering of transactions sent to an interchain account on a host chain must be maintained.
+Transactions must be executed by an interchain account in the order in which they are sent by the controller chain.
 - If a channel closes, the controller chain must be able to regain access to registered interchain accounts by simply opening a new channel.
 - Each interchain account is owned by a single account on the controller chain.
 Only the owner account on the controller chain is authorized to control the interchain account.
 The controller chain is responsible for enforcing this logic.
 - The controller chain must store the account address of any owned interchain accounts registered on host chains.
-(This could be done by passing the derived account in the ack)
 - A host chain must have the ability to limit interchain account functionality on its chain as necessary (e.g. a host chain can decide that interchain accounts registered on the host chain cannot take part in staking).
 This should be achieved with a blacklist mechanisms.
 - The controller chain must be able to set up multiple interchain account(s) on the host chain within a single transaction.
+- The controller chain should be able to fund an interchain account in the same registering transaction.
 - The distinct interchain account owner(s) on the same controller chain, controlling interchain accounts on the same host chain, must be able to use the same channel.

-Double check: - The ordering of transactions sent to an interchain account on a host chain must be maintained.
-Transactions must be executed by an interchain account in the order in which they are sent by the controller chain ????
-Is the order in that sense managed at packet level by default?
+- An icaOwnerAccount on the controller chain can manage 1..n hostAccount(s) on the host chain.
+An hostAccount on the host chain can be managed by 1 and only 1 ownerAccount on the controller chain.

 ### Features // Appoggio , will be deleted

 1. Configuration